mpaglia0/Zeta/README.md

 ## Basic theme configuration

-All configurations valid only about this theme.
+All following configurations are valid only about this theme.

 ### Header Covers